 You can eat great sushi on any budget, and truth be told we have been to only a handful of Michelin-type sushi restaurants.
 Our favourite sushi joints are casual, well-priced, and offer both an interesting and broad selection of spanking fresh fish to choose from.

 Nemuro Hanamaru is a famous sushi chain from Hokkaido, the northern-most island of Japan known for its cold waters rich in bountiful seafood.

 Yep, Nemuro Hanamaru is a kaitenzushi (conveyor belt sushi) restaurant.
 Don’t let that fool you though!
 At better kaitenzushi restaurants like Nemuro you can also request sushi to order.
 So leave the stuff circling on the belt to the amateurs and go pro: Order a la carte using the paper menu sheets for optimal freshness and choice (English menu available).

 We love this sushi restaurant because it’s a rare find that ticks all our boxes.
 Top grade seafood?
 Check.
 Great service and efficiency?
 Check.
 Excellent variety with some special offerings beyond the usual?
 Check.
 Good prices and value for money?
 Check.

 No wonder long queues form outside each day.
 We suggest going outside peak times, but even then be prepared to wait (take a number from their ticket system.)

 Having undergone something of a renaissance in recent years, ramen is more popular than ever today in Japan.
-The sheer number of ramen restaurants around today is staggering, and feels like you pass a ramen-ya on every street you walk down in the Tokyo.
+The sheer number of ramen restaurants around today is staggering, and it feels like every street in Tokyo has at least one ramen-ya.